ialberdiuk/broadbean/README.md

 Also, cold start is notorious, good food of discussion too

-In the other hand, to check the expected outcome I used brute force.
-I managed it in a better way O(n) in the other repo, same for using iteration instead of recursion
+In the other hand, to check the expected outcome I used brute force, for arrays of a few elements the performance is good

 Again, in a prod environment if the array contains more than 5 elements obviously brute force should not be the option